National Directorate of Security: Controversies

+On December 26, 2009, a report was filed by HRW regarding the suspicious death of Abdul Basir, who was said to be beaten while in custody despite statements from the NDS that he tried to kill himself.

-On July 9, 2011, an off-duty NDS agent in Panjshir opened fire and shot a contractor and a NATO soldier.
+On July 9, 2011, an off-duty NDS agent in Panjshir shot a contractor and a NATO soldier.

+During the airlift operations in Kabul after the capital was captured by the Taliban, NDS 01 operators were accused of harassing Afghans of Hazara origin.

 Organization

 The NDS was part of the Afghan National Security Forces (ANSF) and reported directly to the Office of the President.
+Some NDS personnel were seconded to the Kta Khas alongside Afghan police officers.

 NDS-related facilities were found all over Afghanistan, including in Herat, Kabul, Kandahar, Khost and Laghman.

 The agency was divided into departments and units that were known by numbers.
+Around 30 departments were known to be operational before it became defunct.